lncm/pi-factory/README.md

 When building the image yourself you can create a ```wpa_supplicant.automatic.conf``` file with all your wifi passwords.

-You may disable several stuff by placing a file inside the FAT partition.
+You may disable several stuff by placing an empty file inside the FAT partition.

 Filename | Description
 ------------ | -------------
 noswap | disables SWAP generation (not recommended unless you know what you are doing!) noavahi | disables install for avahi-daemon / mdns discovery (not recommended unless you know what you are doing!) nodocker | disables Docker installation nopython | Disables python3 installation notor | Disables tor installation